 The largest published award in the vaccine category has been the UK's participation in the COVAX scheme which the government committed £71m to in October.
 This scheme has helped get vaccine doses to some of the poorest countries in the world.

-It's important to note that contract notices are published after they have been awarded, sometimes with a significant delay.
-Our charts based on the award date are subject to change in light of the the most up-to-date information.
+Contract notices are published after they have been awarded, sometimes with a significant delay.
+Our charts based on the award date are subject to change in light of the most up-to-date information.

-Among the contracts for supplies and services in categories beyond the three major pillars, we've seen a substantial value awarded for social support, that includes temporary accommodation for the homeless, expenses related to shielding vulnerable groups, school meals and some COVID grant schemes that have been published.
+Among the contracts for supplies and services in categories beyond the three major pillars, we've seen a substantial value awarded for social and business support, that includes temporary accommodation for the homeless, expenses related to shielding vulnerable groups, school meals and some COVID grant schemes that have been published.
 A range of the contracts were awarded to companies supplying connectivity and technology services, managed quarantine services for travellers arriving from red list countries and another portion for consultancy, marketing and research services.

 The bulk of contracts were awarded by the Department of Health and Social Care, mostly for PPE and Test and Trace.

 Among the top suppliers receiving the largest share of the coronavirus contract value were suppliers of PPE and test kits, and private healthcare providers easing the pressure on the NHS.

-Our list of the top ten suppliers with the most coronavirus contracts suggests a heavy reliance on consultants and air freight companies to support the Government in its response to the virus.
+Our list of the top ten suppliers with the most coronavirus contracts suggests a heavy reliance on consultants, air freight companies, and more recently lawyers to support the Government in its response to the virus.